Hack23/cia-compliance-manager/docs/architecture/SECURITY_ARCHITECTURE.md

 ### Current Status

-Black Trigram does not implement AWS FSBP:
+CIA Compliance Manager does not implement AWS FSBP:

 - **🚫 No AWS Config**: No AWS resources to configure
 - **🚫 No Security Hub**: No AWS security findings to aggregate